Sign up for our FREE 8-week course to get on the property ladder.

-What is a certificate of currency?
+But first: what is a certificate of currency?

-A certificate of currency is a document issued by your insurance provider that confirms your insurance policy is effective and valid.
+A certificate of currency is a document issued by your home insurance provider that confirms your insurance policy is effective and valid.

 Why does the bank need a certificate of currency?